stahfacedquail/habit-tracker/tests/test-cases.md

 - Delete habit
     - without activities
     - with activities
-- Get all streaks
+- Get all streaks (daily habit, weekly habit)
+  - many streaks
+  - when streak is at end of activities list
+  - when streak is at beginning of activities list
   - no streaks
+  - no activities
   - default sorting (date, most recent to least recent)
   - sort by date, least recent to most recent
   - sort by length, longest to shortest
   - sort by length, shortest to longest
   - multiple activities in a period
       - as part of a streak (choose last performance to be end of streak)
       - as part of a streak (choose 1st performance to start streak)
       - as part of a streak (in the middle -- focus on length being correct)
       - standalone (not part of a streak -- should not be considered a streak)
+  - streak lasts for the whole period
 - Get latest streak
     - no streak
         - no streak ever